Mariam-Mantidze/Interactive-card-details-form/README.md

 ## Technologies Used

 - React
+- `react hook-form`
+- YUP
 - styled-components

 ## What I Learned

-- **Form Validation:** Learned how to implement real-time validation for various form fields and display appropriate error messages.
+- **Form Validation: Implemented complex real-time validation for various form fields using react-hook-form and YUP, enhancing the user experience by displaying appropriate error messages.
 - **Input Formatting:** Gained experience in formatting input fields, such as adding spaces in the credit card number and limiting input length.
-- **State Management:** Enhanced my understanding of managing form state using React hooks like `useState`.
+- **State Management:** Enhanced my understanding of managing form state using React hooks like useState and integrating them with react-hook-form.
 - **Conditional Rendering:** Practiced conditional rendering to display error messages and switch between the form view and the success message.

 ## Future Improvements

-- Needs to correct expiration date validations
+- Needs better expiration date validations to ensure they accurately reflect real-world credit card expiration rules.

 ## Installation